 The shift lever is mounted on the left side of the engine.
 The position of the gears is shown in the illustration.
-Neutral, or the idle speed, is located between first and second gear.
+Neutral position is located between first and second gear.

 Kickstarter

 The kickstarter is mounted on the left side of the engine.
 Its upper part can be swivelled.